 As a run-specialty retailer, we’re here to chat and answer your running-related questions.
 We’ve worked with thousands of customers of all ability levels, so believe me, we’ve heard it all.
 Easily the most frequently asked question we get is “How long will my shoes last?”
 You’ve likely heard the rule-of-thumb which says shoes will last somewhere between 500 and 800 kms, but the truth is that is varies for everybody.
 There are so many factors that contribute to the longevity of a shoe.
 I’ve seen people burn through a pair in just a few hundred kilometers and some that are able to get a couple thousand before they need to be replaced.
-In no particular order, some of the factors that play a role in your shoe’s lifespan are: your gait, the surfaces you’re running on, the activities you’re using them for, your weight, temperature of the day, how often you’re using them, alignment of the planets…. okay, maybe not that last one, but you get the idea.
+In no particular order, some of the factors that play a role in your shoe’s lifespan are: your gait, the surfaces you’re running on, the activities you’re using them for, your weight, temperature of the day, how often you’re using them, alignment of the planets… okay, maybe not that last one, but you get the idea.
 By going into detail about a couple of these factors, we’re hoping you’ll have a better understanding of why your shoes are lasting as long as they are, or maybe not as long as you think they should be.

 A person’s gait, or biomechanics with regards to a shoe’s lifespan can be boiled down to how their foot hits the ground during their stride.
 A person who pronates (or collapses inwards) while running will tend to wear down the inside edge of a shoe before the rest of it.
 A person who lands heavily on their heel will break down the cushioning of a shoe much quicker than if they were landing more gently or towards their midfoot.
-If you’re not sure how your foot strikes, you can come see us for a quick gait assessment.
-One of the great benefits of being an independent run-specialty shop is that we can team up with other local businesses; something that we are proud to do with our friends at Speed River Physiotherapy.
+If you’re not sure how your foot strikes, you can come see us for a quick and free gait assessment.
+One of the great benefits of being an independent run-specialty shop is that we can team up with other local businesses; something that we are proud to do with our friends at Defy Sports Performance & Physiotherapy.
 All of our staff have been trained by some of their qualified staff to perform a quick gait analysis so we can better equip you with the proper running shoe.

 The surfaces you’re running on and your weight are pretty closely related.
 More directly they relate by how much force is going through your shoes, only the direction the force is traveling will differ.
 Harder surfaces like concrete and pavement means more force is going up into your shoe; similarly, a heavier person will be putting more force down onto the shoes cushioning.
 Softer surfaces like gravel or dirt paths will absorb some of that impact as well and reduce the load on the shoes.
 A high cushioned shoe would be a good option for someone who likes to run exclusively on the roads.